 The Ministry of Education and Culture oversees all publicly funded education, including the development of the national core curriculum through the Finnish National Board of Education and the accreditation of teacher training programs.

-At the local level, the authority comes from the Regional State Administrative Agencies and the Centres for Economic Development.
-The local government is responsible for providing basic education (grades 1-9) in 3,100 schools, 45% of which teach fewer than 100 students.
+Below the national level, Regional State Administrative Agencies and Centres for Economic Development oversee basic education.
+These local government agencies are responsible for providing basic education (grades 1-9) for over 2,000 schools, one-third of which teach fewer than 100 students.
 However, larger schools exist, with the largest comprehensive schools enrolling more than 900 students.
-For upper secondary education, the Ministry of Education and Culture provides licenses to local authorities, municipal authorities and registered associations and foundations to establish schools.
+For upper secondary education, the Ministry of Education and Culture provides licenses to local authorities, municipal authorities, and registered associations and foundations to establish schools.

 Schools are managed by the teachers and staff.
-The local municipal authority in any given region appoints principals for six- or seven-year terms, but apart from this appointment, they largely leave the running of the school to the principal and his or her teachers.
+The local municipal authority in any given region appoints principals for six- or seven-year terms, but once appointed, the municipal authorities largely leave the running of the school to the principal and his or her teachers.
 Principals are responsible for managing the school staff, ensuring the well-being and success of the students, and managing the school budget, although they do this generally in collaboration with the teachers.